Friday, June 6, 2008

 Chasing Squirrels

-Here's another post from the Amazon.com Blog vault.
+Here's another post from the Amazon.com vault.
 I promised a new client that I'd make this available again; her dog has an obsession with horses.
 It's much stronger than Freddie's fascination was with squirrels, but the principle still holds true: when you make yourself more relevant to your dog's prey drive, he'll be happy to give up whatever "prey" he's obsessed with, particularly if you let him finish the predatory sequence by biting a toy.
-It's really that simple (which doesn't necessarily mean it's easy).
+It's really that simple (which doesn't mean it's easy).

 Chasing Squirrels